-A number of interpretations understand the points in W as states of or conduits for information, and the ternary relation in terms of information transmission (Urquhart 1972; Restall 1995; Mares 2004; Beall et al. 2012; Tedder 2021; Golan 2023).
-Both Restall and Mares take the points to represent situations in the sense of Barwise and Perry's (1983) situation semantics.
+A number of interpretations understand the points in W as states of or conduits for information, and the ternary relation in terms of information transmission (Beall et al. 2012; Golan 2023; Mares 2004; Restall 1995; Tedder 2021; Urquhart 1972).
+Both Restall and Mares took the points to represent situations in the sense of Barwise and Perry (1983)'s situation semantics.
 These are information-supporting structures that need not be maximal, as they can fail to support either positive or negative information about certain topics.
-The current meteorological situation in Oxford does not support the information that it's raining in New Jersey, nor that it isn't raining there.
-Situations can also be taken as abstract objects representing logical impossibilities, and have been developed by Barwise and Seligman (1997) into a general theory of information flow in distributed systems.
-The partial ordering in enriched models is then understood as information inclusion: ' $x \le y$ ' means that all the information supported by x is also supported by y.
-One may also have an (idempotent, commutative, associative) operation of fusion, \oplus , the pooling together of pieces of information, and define information inclusion out of it, in the usual way, as $x \le y = d_f x \oplus y = y$.
+The current meteorological situation in Oxford does not support the information that it's raining in New Jersey, nor the one that it isn't raining there.
+Situations can also be taken as abstract objects representing logical impossibilities and have been developed by Barwise and Seligman (1997) into a general theory of information flow in distributed systems.
+The partial ordering in enriched models is then understood as information-inclusion: ' $x \le y$ ' means that all the information supported by x is also supported by y.
+One may also have an (idempotent, commutative, associative) operation of fusion, \oplus , the pooling together of pieces of information, and define information-inclusion out of it, the usual way, as $x \leq y ={df} x \oplus y = y$.

 Then one can read 'Rxyz' as saying that x is a situation that acts as a conduit of information, allowing it to be transmitted from situation y to situation z.
-This makes sense of the truth conditions for the relevant conditional, as per (\rightarrow) : when x allows the information that $\varphi \rightarrow \psi$ to flow from y to z, and y supports the information that φ , then z should support the information that ψ .
+This makes sense of the truth conditions for the relevant conditional, as per (\rightarrow): when x allows the information that $\varphi \to \psi$ to flow from y to z, and y supports the information that φ , then z should support the information that ψ .

-Here is one thing 'Rxyz' cannot mean in the information-theoretic reading (Dunn and Restall 2002; Priest 2008): it cannot just mean that z is or includes the information obtained by pooling together x and y, that is, $x \oplus y \le z$.
-This would make $\psi \to \psi$ true at all points x (if Rxyz and $y \Vdash \psi$, then $y \le x \oplus y \le z$, and so, by preservation, also $z \Vdash \psi$), hence paradox 3 is validated.
+Here is one thing 'Rxyz' cannot mean in the information-theoretic reading (Dunn and Restall 2002; Priest 2008): it cannot just mean that z is or includes the information obtained by pooling together x and y, i.e., $x \oplus y \leq z$.
+This would make $\psi \to \psi$ true at all points x (if Rxyz and $y \Vdash \psi$, then $y \leq x \oplus y \leq z$, so, by preservation, also $z \Vdash \psi$), hence paradox 3 is validated.
 This complicates the informational interpretation of R: 'x allows information to flow from y to z' cannot be understood in the plain mereological terms that fusing y to x yields a result in z, since preservation must fail: Rxyz cannot imply that y is informationally contained in z.
 As Priest (2008, p.
-207) has it, 'The problem now is to make sense of the metaphor of information flow-hardly a transparent one'.
+207) has it: 'The problem now is to make sense of the metaphor of information flow-hardly a transparent one.'